Skip to main content

 Section 5101.161 | Public assistance fund.

-...ually, the department of job and family services shall certify to the board of county commissioners of each county the amount estimated by the department to be needed in the following state fiscal year to meet the county share, as determined under division (B) of section 5101.16 of the Revised Code, of public assistance expenditures.
-Each January, the board shall appropriate the amount certified by the department and...
+...Prior to the sixteenth day of May annually, the department of job and family services shall certify to the board of county commissioners of each county the amount estimated by the department to be needed in the following state fiscal year to meet the county share, as determined under division (B) of section 5101.16 of the Revised Code, of public assistance expenditures.
+Each January, the board shall appropriate the a...

 Section 5101.162 | Reimbursing county expenditures for county administration of food stamps or medicaid.

-...mbly, the department of job and family services may, at its sole discretion, use available federal funds to reimburse county expenditures for county administration of the supplemental nutrition assistance program or medicaid (excluding administrative expenditures for transportation services covered by the medicaid program) even though the county expenditures meet or exceed the maximum allowable reimbursement a...
+...Subject to available federal funds and appropriations made by the general assembly, the department of job and family services may, at its sole discretion, use available federal funds to reimburse county expenditures for county administration of the supplemental nutrition assistance program or medicaid (excluding administrative expenditures for transportation services covered by the medicaid program) even though...

 Section 5101.163 | Increase in county share of public assistance expenditures.

-...)(i).
-The department of job and family services may increase a county's share of public assistance expenditures determined under division (B) of section 5101.16 of the Revised Code if the United States secretary of health and human services requires an increase in the state's maintenance of effort because of one or more failures, resulting from the actions or inactions of one or more county family services agencies,...
+...As used in this section, "maintenance of effort" means qualified state expenditures as defined in 42 U.S.C.
+609(a)(7)(B)(i).
+The department of job and family services may increase a county's share of public assistance expenditures determined under division (B) of section 5101.16 of the Revised Code if the United States secretary of health and human services requires an increase in the state's maintenance of effort b...

 Section 5101.17 | Payments made under Economic Opportunity Act not regarded as income or resources.